grpc/proposal/A14-channelz.md

 ![message ref structure][message ref structure]

-## Channels
+## Channels and Subchannels

-Channels are hierarchical organized into a tree structure.
-A channel may have any number of "sub" channels.
-Each subchannel is itself a channel and can also have subchannels.
-Each channel may also have any number of sockets.
-However, a given subchannel cannot have heterogeneous children.
-That is, a channel may have subchannels or sockets, but not both.
+Channels and Subchannels are hierarchically organized into a DAG structure.
+A channel may have any number of channels and subchannels.
+Each subchannel can also have channels and subchannels.
+Each channel and subchannel may also have any number of sockets.
+However, a given channel or subchannel cannot have heterogeneous children.
+That is, a channel or subchannel may have channels and subchannels, or  have sockets, but not both.

+A subchannel represents a channel that is load balanced over.
+When a channel has both subchannels and channels, the channels are not delegated to by the superchannel.
+Channels and Subchannels will be used interchangeably unless explicitly noted.

 Each channel has a ChannelRef reference which includes the channel id and an optional name.
+The name is included for human consumption.
+There are no restrictions on the name but it should be limited to a reasonable length.

+Each subchannel has a SubchannelRef reference which includes the subchannel id and an optional name.
 The name is included for human consumption.
 There are no restrictions on the name but it should be limited to a reasonable length.

 ![channel hierarchy 1][channel hierarchy 1]

 ### Channel Data

 Channels include data about themselves, notably their initial parameters and their call stats.
 Currently the data includes:

 * Channel state ( See: connectivity-semantics-and-api.md )
 * Channel target, if applicable.
 Subchannels may not have a target